index

 Exploitation fills the possibility space through rapid innovation.
 Once fire was discovered, cooking, heating, tool hardening, and land clearing followed within centuries.
 Once agriculture was discovered, irrigation, selective breeding, food storage, and trade developed rapidly.
 The exploitation phase exhibits exponential growth as civilization climbs the complexity ladder in the expanded space.

-Saturation occurs when easy gains exhaust.
+Saturation occurs when easy gains are exhausted.
 The low-hanging fruit gets picked.
 Remaining improvements require disproportionate effort.
 Agricultural societies cleared available fertile land.
 Industrial societies extracted accessible resources.
 Information societies processed obvious datasets.
 The growth rate transitions from exponential to logarithmic as the system approaches a local optimum.

-Crisis manifests when organizational overhead approaches the bankruptcy threshold.
+Crisis manifests when organizational overhead approaches a saturation threshold.
 Maintaining existing complexity consumes an increasing fraction of productive capacity.
-For civilizations with maintenance overhead η\eta, the complexity multiplier,
+Define maintenance overhead η\eta as the fraction of total energy devoted to coordination rather than production.
+As η\eta grows, the system’s capacity for further growth diminishes nonlinearly.

 Mathematical Formalization